Gebrüder Knoch bisque socket head doll, doll mold 193,

 Note the German to English

-translation of crossed bones is gekreuzte knochen, which gives you a clue as to why
+translation of crossed bones is gekreuzte knochen in German, which gives you a clue as to why

-they might choose this symbol for their doll marking.
+they might choose this symbol for their doll mark.

 Gebrüder Knoch bisque doll head, doll mark GK